le717/PatchIt/Documentation/CONTRIBUTING.md

 cd PatchIt
 python setup.py
 ```
-Depending on the Python architecture, your newly created EXEs will be located at either `PatchIt\Compile\Windows32`
+Depending on the Python architecture, your newly created EXEs will be located at `PatchIt\Compile\Windows32` or `PatchIt\Compile\Windows64`.
-or under `PatchIt\Compile\Windows64`.

 ### Inno Setup Windows Installer

-* Open `Windows\PatchIt Installer.iss` in Inno Setup
+* Open `Windows\PatchIt Installer.iss` in Inno Setup.
+* Make any changes to the script.

 *Coming Soon.*